absmach/magistrala-docs/docs/provision.md

 Additionally, if you enabled mTLS each service will need its own thing and certificate for access to [Mainflux][mainflux].
 Your setup could require any number of things and channels, this kind of setup we can call `provision layout`.

 Provision service provides a way of specifying this `provision layout` and creating a setup according to that layout by serving requests on `/mapping` endpoint.
-Provision layout is configured in [config.toml](configs/config.toml).
+Provision layout is configured in [config.toml][conftoml].

 ## Configuration